HIPAA Compliance¶

 When deploying NornicDB:

-- Managed Service: Require BAA from service provider
+- Managed Service — Require a BAA from the service provider

 Compliance Checklist¶